eetee/cafe-locations/README.md

 - Displays list of cafes ordered by distance
 - Displays cafe's map (using Google Map API) ~ clicking on directions works as well

+## Disclaimer
+I have no affiliation to the roaster, they have neither commissioned this nor is there any endorsement.

 ## Potential Enhancements

 - Use opening times to filter list of cafes